bjeong99/MazeTraversalRobot/docs/Lab4/final_lab_milestone.md

     slightRight();
   }
 ```
-Once line following was figured out, we had to battle turning at intersections.
 When it is at an intersection, all three line sensors must sense white, so we implemented turning functions that would only be called on intersections.
 Because using time delays were very inaccurate, we decided to call the turn function and continue to line following when the sensors detected another line.
-Below is our turn left function that adds a delay to avoiding detecting the line it was following previously, and then checks if the sensors detects a line, which would be one of the perpendicular lines.

 ```c
 void turnLeft()